FluffyStuff/OpenRiichi/README.md

 You can also install the target by running: `ninja -C build install`

+You can remove the installed target by running: `ninja -C build uninstall`

 If the installation build succeeded, you should be able to launch the application by running `OpenRiichi`.

 OpenRiichi requires the `Data` folder (found inside the `bin` folder) to be in the current working directory during runtime.
 By default OpenRiichi will change the working directory to the `OpenRiichi` subdirectory of the default data directory of the OS (usually `/usr/share/OpenRiichi`).